June Pierce Youatt, Provost

-The Office of the Provost also has administrative responsibility for academic support units: Undergraduate Education, the Hub for Innovation in Learning and Technology, International Studies and Programs, The Graduate School, Academic Human Resources, Academic Services and Enrollment Management (including the Office of Admissions, the Office of Financial Aid, and the Office of the Registrar), Office for Inclusion and Intercultural Initiatives (jointly with the President), Academic Advancement Network, MSU Libraries, Information Technology Services (jointly with the Executive Vice President for Administrative Services), the Eli and Edythe Broad Art Museum, Olin Health Center, Office of Planning and Budgets (jointly with the Executive Vice President for Administrative Services), Student-Athlete Support Services, University Outreach and Engagement (including the Wharton Center for Performing Arts and Institute for Arts and Creativity, and the MSU Museum), the WorkLife Office, and the Office of the Secretary for Academic Governance.
+The Office of the Provost also has administrative responsibility for academic support units: Undergraduate Education, the Hub for Innovation in Learning and Technology, International Studies and Programs, The Graduate School, Academic Human Resources, Academic Services, Enrollment Management and Academic Initiatives (including the Office of Admissions, the Office of Financial Aid, and the Office of the Registrar), Office for Inclusion and Intercultural Initiatives (jointly with the President), Academic Advancement Network, MSU Libraries, Information Technology Services (jointly with the Executive Vice President for Administrative Services), the Eli and Edythe Broad Art Museum, Student Health Services, Office of Planning and Budgets (jointly with the Executive Vice President for Administrative Services), Student-Athlete Support Services, University Outreach and Engagement (including the Wharton Center for Performing Arts and Institute for Arts and Creativity, and the MSU Museum), the WorkLife Office, and the Office of the Secretary for Academic Governance.

 In addition, the Office has university-wide responsibility for summer session programs, commencement, liaison with academic governance standing committees, and awards for faculty and graduate assistants.